mitchspano/apex-trigger-actions-framework/README.md

 ```

-Now, as future development work gets completed, we won't need to keep modifying the bodies of our triggerHandler classes, we can just create a new class per piece of functionality that we want and configure those to run in a specified order.
+Now, as future development work gets completed, we won't need to keep modifying the bodies of our triggerHandler classes, we can just create a new class for each new piece of functionality that we want and configure those to run in a specified order within a given context.

 ![Lightning Page](images/newTriggerAction.gif)